rusben/dam-m6/uf1nf2.md

 ![OutputStream](images/outstream.jpg)

 ## The InputStream, OutputStream, Reader and Writer

-A program that needs to read data from some source needs an InputStream or a Reader.
-A program that needs to write data to some destination needs an OutputStream or a Writer.
+A program that needs to read data from some source needs an `InputStream` or a `Reader`.
+A program that needs to write data to some destination needs an `OutputStream` or a `Writer`.
 This is also illustrated in the diagram below:

 ![Esquema](images/schema2.jpg)